lfurtkevicova/gislab-my-notes/docs/installation/configuration.rst

 Configuration
 *************

+It is recommended to set at least some basic configuration before GIS.lab installation is performed.

 GIS.lab is designed to install and run out-of-box with default configuration.
 However, it is required to change default network configuration variable ``GISLAB_NETWORK``, if GIS.lab's default network